pyro57/pyimplant/README.md

 # To Do
 * write help message
+* create a way to switch beteen client threads to handle multiple clients at once
+* create a way to stop the program without using ctrl+c
 * encrypt communications
 * make window client generation method
 * makd mac client generation method